-O Neither Regency Centers, L.P. nor any subsidiary will incur any Indebtedness if, immediately after giving effect to the incurrence of the additional Indebtedness and the application of the proceeds of such Indebtedness, the aggregate principal amount of all outstanding Indebtedness of Regency Centers, L.P. and its subsidiaries on a consolidated basis determined in accordance with GAAP is greater than 60% of the sum of, without duplication:
+Neither Regency Centers, L.P. nor any subsidiary will incur any Indebtedness secured by any encumbrance on the property of Regency Centers, L.P. or any subsidiary if, immediately after giving effect to the incurrence of the additional Indebtedness and the application of the proceeds from such Indebtedness, the aggregate amount of all outstanding Indebtedness of Regency Centers, L.P. and its subsidiaries on a consolidated basis which is secured by an encumbrance on property of Regency Centers, L.P. or any subsidiary is greater than 40% of the sum of:

-- (A) Total Assets as of the end of the most recent calendar quarter and - (B) The purchase price of any real estate assets or mortgages receivable acquired and the amount of any securities offering proceeds received (to the extent that the proceeds were not used to acquire real estate assets or mortgages receivable or used to reduce Indebtedness) by Regency Centers, L.P. or any subsidiary since the end of the most recent calendar quarter, including proceeds obtained in connection with the incurrence of the additional Indebtedness. - Neither Regency Centers, L.P. nor any subsidiary will incur any Indebtedness secured by any encumbrance on the property of Regency Centers, L.P. or any subsidiary if, immediately after giving effect to the incurrence of the additional Indebtedness and the application of the proceeds from such Indebtedness, the aggregate amount of all outstanding Indebtedness of Regency Centers, L.P. and its subsidiaries on a consolidated basis which is secured by an encumbrance on property of Regency Centers, L.P. or any subsidiary is greater than 40% of the sum of: - (A) Total Assets as of the end of the most recent calendar quarter and - (B) The purchase price of any real estate assets or mortgages receivable acquired and the amount of any securities offering proceeds received (to the extent that the proceeds were not used to acquire real estate assets or mortgages receivable or used to reduce Indebtedness) by Regency Centers, L.P. or any subsidiary since the end of the most recent calendar quarter, including proceeds obtained in connection with the incurrence of the additional Indebtedness. - Neither Regency Centers, L.P. nor any subsidiary will incur any Indebtedness if Consolidated Income Available for Debt Service for the four consecutive fiscal quarters most recently ended prior to the date of the incurrence of the additional Indebtedness, on a pro forma basis, would be less than 1.5 times the Annual Service Charge on all Indebtedness outstanding after giving effect to the incurrence of such Indebtedness and to the application of the proceeds from such Indebtedness, calculated on the assumptions described under "Description of the Notes--Covenants--Limitation on Indebtedness" beginning on page 19 of the accompanying prospectus. - o Regency Centers, L.P. and its subsidiaries must at all times own Total Unencumbered Assets equal to at least 150% of the aggregate outstanding principal amount of the Unsecured Indebtedness of Regency Centers, L.P. and its subsidiaries on a consolidated basis.
+(A) Total Assets as of the end of the most recent calendar quarter and

+(B) The purchase price of any real estate assets or mortgages receivable acquired and the amount of any securities offering proceeds received (to the extent that the proceeds were not used to acquire real estate assets or mortgages receivable or used to reduce Indebtedness) by Regency Centers, L.P. or any subsidiary since the end of the most recent calendar quarter, including proceeds obtained in connection with the incurrence of the additional Indebtedness.

+Neither Regency Centers, L.P. nor any subsidiary will incur any Indebtedness if Consolidated Income Available for Debt Service for the four consecutive fiscal quarters most recently ended prior to the date of the incurrence of the additional Indebtedness, on a pro forma basis, would be less than 1.5 times the Annual Service Charge on all Indebtedness outstanding after giving effect to the incurrence of such Indebtedness and to the application of the proceeds from such Indebtedness, calculated on the assumptions described under "Description of the Notes--Covenants--Limitation on Indebtedness" beginning on page 17 of the accompanying prospectus. .
+Regency Centers, L.P. and its subsidiaries must at all times own Total Unencumbered Assets equal to at least 150% of the aggregate outstanding principal amount of the Unsecured Indebtedness of Regency Centers, L.P. and its subsidiaries on a consolidated basis.

-The notes will also contain the other covenants described under "Description of the Notes--Covenants" beginning on page 19 and will be subject to the events of default described under "Description of the Notes-- Events of Default" beginning on page 26, each in the accompanying prospectus.
+The notes will also contain the other covenants described under "Description of the Notes--Covenants" beginning on page 16 and will be subject to the events of default described under "Description of the Notes--Events of Default" beginning on page 23, each in the accompanying prospectus.

-This section summarizes the specific financial and legal terms of the notes that are more generally described under "Description of the Notes" beginning on page 14 of the accompanying prospectus.
+This section summarizes the specific financial and legal terms of the notes that are more generally described under "Description of the Notes" beginning on page 12 of the accompanying prospectus.
 If anything described in this section is inconsistent with the terms described under "Description of the Notes" in the accompanying prospectus, you should consider the terms here to be the ones that prevail.